AbhikChakraborti/Flight-Price-Prediction-Model/README.md

 # Flask-Course Project

-## This is a Flight Price Prediction Model build by using Flask and it's components.
+## This is a Price Prediction Model build by using Flask and it's components.

 ### Steps: